GDPR Compliance

 Email: dpo@icosa.org

-- Standard Contractual Clauses (SCCs): We rely on the European Commission's Standard Contractual Clauses (adopted June 2021) as our primary transfer mechanism for EU-to-US data transfers
+- Standard Contractual Clauses (SCCs): European Commission SCCs (adopted June 2021) as the primary transfer mechanism

-- UK International Data Transfer Agreement: For UK transfers, we use the UK Addendum to the EU SCCs as approved by the UK Information Commissioner's Office
+- UK International Data Transfer Agreement: UK Addendum to the EU SCCs as approved by the UK Information Commissioner's Office

 6. Consent Management